Common Syntax Errors

 3081: Attempted redefinition of the variable <variable name>

 This is a variable scoping issue.
-The macro is attempting to redeclare an already established variable.
+The macro is attempting to redeclare a variable that has already been established.
 For example:

 INTEGER:#IVAR // variable declared as INTEGER